England U-17 forward Musiala becomes Bayern's youngest ever Bundesliga player | Goal.com

 On a day of tumbling records, Lewandowski eclipsed Pierre-Emerick Aubameyang’s record for most Bundesliga goals in a season by a foreign player, with his brace taking his tally to 33.

 Elsewhere, Borussia Dortmund secured second place with a 2-0 victory at third-placed RB Leipzig, setting a club record for most goals scored in a Bundesliga season in the process.
-Erling Braut Haaland continued his fine form since joining from RB Salzburg in January with both goals to take Dortmund’s tally for the season to 83.
+Erling Braut Haaland continued his fine form since joining from Red Bull Salzburg in January with both goals to take his side's tally for the season to 84.

 Borussia Monchengladbach maintained their grip on the final Champions League place with a 3-1 win at bottom club Paderborn, though they are just two points ahead of fifth-placed Bayer Leverkusen going into the final round of matches.